 You are authorized to provide emergency protective measures under the Public Assistance program to save lives, protect public health and safety, and property.
 Other forms of assistance under Title V of the Stafford Act may be added at a later date, as you deem appropriate.
 You are further authorized to provide this emergency assistance in the affected areas for a period of 48 hours.
 You may extend the period of assistance, as warranted.
 This assistance excludes regular time costs for sub-grantees' regular employees.
 Assistance under this emergency is authorized at 75 percent Federal funding for eligible costs.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes, such amounts as you find necessary for Federal disaster assistance and administrative expenses.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

 The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Acting Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended by Executive Order 13286, Thomas Davies of the Federal Emergency Management Agency is appointed to act as the Federal Coordinating Officer for this declared emergency.

-I do hereby determine the District of Columbia to have been affected adversely by this declared emergency:
+I do hereby determine the following areas of the State of Delaware to have been affected adversely by this declared emergency:

 (Catalog of Federal Domestic Assistance No. 83.516, Disaster Assistance)